George Harrison (album): Artwork and music videos

 The album design was by Mike Salisbury, who also took the front and back cover photos of Harrison in the gardens at Friar Park.
 The setting emphasised Harrison's connection with nature, as conveyed in "Blow Away" and further to his self-identification as a "gardener" more than a musician.
 The LP's inner sleeve highlighted his affinity with Formula 1.
 One side contained the lyrics of "Faster", along with the album credits, beside a photo of Harrison and Stewart taken in July 1978 at the British Grand Prix at Brands Hatch.
 In addition to acknowledging Stewart and Lauda's inspiration, a caption under the song's lyrics gave "special thanks" to Scheckter and dedicated "Faster" to the memory of Ronnie Peterson, who had died as a result of an accident at the start of the 1978 Italian Grand Prix.

 Harrison filmed a music video for the album's lead single, "Blow Away".
 It shows him miming to the song while interacting with giant replica animals such as a red duck and a swan.
 He also rides atop a large replica dog, who nods its head along with the music.

 In May 1979, three months after the release of the album, Harrison filmed a video for "Faster".
 Having attended the Monaco Grand Prix with Starr at this time, Harrison filmed part of the clip on the Monaco street circuit.
 These portions show Stewart chauffeuring a road car around the racetrack as Harrison sings and plays guitar in the back seat.

 Release

-The album was previewed by the single "Blow Away", which was released on 16 February 1979 in the United Kingdom and three days later in the United States.
-George Harrison was issued on Dark Horse Records on 20 February in the US, with the UK release following on 23 February.
+The album was previewed by the single "Blow Away", which was released on 14 February 1979 in the United States and two days later in the United Kingdom.
+George Harrison was issued on Dark Horse Records on 14 February in the US, with the UK release following on 23 February.
 Shortly before its release, he, Arias and Wright attended the Brazilian Grand Prix in São Paulo.
 As the first Beatle to have visited Brazil, Harrison was the subject of considerable media attention.
 He corrected a journalist's assumption that the whole LP was about motor racing, saying that only "Faster" was, although he added that the lyrics were suitably "abstract" and "could be about anyone ... not just about cars and engines".